-Subject to the Company's Constitution requirements in relation to the retirement of Directors, the appointment of all the current Directors will continue until the next Annual General Meeting ("AGM") in 2021, and will be automatically renewed for successive 12-month periods unless otherwise terminated.
+Subject to the Company's Constitution requirements in relation to the retirement of Directors, the appointment of all the current Directors will continue until the next Annual General Meeting ("AGM") in 2022, and will be automatically renewed for successive 12-month periods unless otherwise terminated.
 An election of Directors is held at the AGM each year, and information on the Directors standing for re-election is provided to shareholders in the Notice of Meeting for the AGM.
 Any Director who has been appointed during the year must stand for election at the next AGM.
 Each Director must retire every three years, and if eligible, may stand for re-election.
 Retiring Directors are not automatically reappointed.

 Prior to the appointment of a new Director, appropriate checks are undertaken in areas such as education, employment and character references, and the balance of skills set and experience collectively on the Board will be taken into consideration.
 Each new Director receives a letter of appointment detailing the Company's expectations having regard to their familiarity with the Company, and its core activities being its investment in TPG Telecom Limited ("TPG").
 Written agreements are in place with each of the Directors setting out their terms of appointment.

-In March 2020, Ms Melissa Anastasiou was appointed as a non-executive Director following Mr Ronald Spithill's resignation.
-Prior to her appointment, the Company undertook appropriate background checks.
-The Company provided shareholders with all the relevant information in its possession necessary for shareholders to consider voting on Ms Anastasiou's election at its 2020 AGM.
 Upon appointment to the Board, a new Director receives an induction process arranged by the Company Secretary which includes a package of orientation materials on the Company.
-Thereafter, the Company provides professional development materials to Directors and facilitates their attendance at appropriate external seminars and information sessions to help them to keep abreast of current trends and issues facing the Group, including the latest changes in the commercial (including industry-specific and innovative changes), legal and regulatory environment and to refresh their knowledge and skills on the roles, functions and duties of a listed company director.
+Thereafter, the Company provides professional development materials to Directors and facilitates their attendance at appropriate external seminars and information sessions to help them to keep abreast of current trends and issues facing the Group, including the latest changes in the commercial (including industry-specific and innovative changes), legal and regulatory environment in which the Group conducts its business and to refresh their knowledge and skills on the roles, functions and duties of a listed company director.